agastyapatri/kdataset/ReadMe.md

 2. HTML documents are contained between \<html\> and \</html\>
 3. The visible part of a HTML document is between \<body\> and \</body\>
 4. HTML headings are defined with the \<h1\> to \<h6\> tags.
+5. I've used  the XPath to locate the desired text from a webpage
+6.